The Muppets: Discography

 On September 17, 2002, Rhino Records released The Muppet Show: Music, Mayhem, and More, a compilation album of music from The Muppet Show and subsequent film releases.
 With John Denver, John Denver and the Muppets: A Christmas Together was produced and released in 1979.

-Under Disney ownership, The Muppets album releases have been issued by Walt Disney Records; as well as new album releases, some albums have been re-released, including The Muppet Christmas Carol in 2005 and The Muppet Movie in 2013.
-Legal music publishing rights to The Muppets songs are controlled by Fuzzy Muppet Songs and Mad Muppet Melodies, imprints of Disney Music Publishing.
+Under Disney ownership, The Muppets albums have been released by Walt Disney Records, including new album releases and album reissues, such as The Muppet Christmas Carol in 2005 and The Muppet Movie in 2013.
+Legal music publishing rights to Muppet songs are administered by Fuzzy Muppet Songs and Mad Muppet Melodies, imprints of Disney Music Publishing.

 Theme parks

-Similar to other Disney characters, the Muppets appear at the Walt Disney Parks and Resorts, having first appeared at Walt Disney World in 1990.
+Similar to other Disney characters, the Muppets appear at Disney theme parks, having first appeared at Walt Disney World Resort in 1990.
 Their first featured attraction, Here Come the Muppets, was a live stage show that opened shortly after Jim Henson's death and ran at Disney's Hollywood Studios (known at that time as Disney-MGM Studios) for a year.
-Muppet*Vision 3D, a 4D film attraction that also uses audio-animatronic characters, opened at Disney's Hollywood Studios on May 16, 1991, exactly one year after Henson's death.
-It is notable as Henson's final directorial effort.
+Muppet*Vision 3D, a 4D film attraction that also used Audio-Animatronics characters, opened at Disney's Hollywood Studios on May 16, 1991, exactly one year after Henson's death.
+It is Henson's final directorial effort.
 Muppet*Vision 3D subsequently opened at Disney California Adventure, on February 8, 2001; this version closed in 2014.
+The original version of Muppet*Vision 3D at Disney's Hollywood Studios closed on June 8, 2025.

-The Muppets also were featured in The Muppets Present...Great Moments in American History at the Magic Kingdom from 2016 to 2020; and the Muppet Mobile Lab at Epcot since 2007.
-The latter attraction is a free-roving vehicle with audio-animatronics of Bunsen Honeydew and Beaker.
-As part of Disney's Living Character Initiative, it premiered at Epcot and was later previewed at Disney California Adventure and Hong Kong Disneyland.
+The Muppets also were featured in The Muppets Present...Great Moments in American History at the Magic Kingdom from 2016 to 2020, and the Muppet Mobile Lab at Epcot in 2007.
+The latter attraction is a free-roving vehicle with Audio-Animatronics figures of Bunsen Honeydew and Beaker.
+As part of Disney's Living Character Initiative, it premiered at Disney California Adventure and later made appearances at Epcot and Hong Kong Disneyland.

 In 2010, the Muppets were the face of the "Give a Day, Get a Disney Day" charity campaign.
 Kermit, Miss Piggy, and Sweetums appeared in daily parades at Disneyland and Magic Kingdom.
-The Muppets appeared in television and print ads for the campaign and were featured prominently on the campaign's Web site.
+The Muppets appeared in television and print ads for the campaign and were featured prominently on the campaign's web site.

-Disney has released numerous collector pins featuring the Muppets since 2004.
+The Disney Parks have released numerous collector pins featuring the Muppets since 2004.
 These include Limited Edition pins, Hidden Mickey pin collections, mystery pin sets, 2008 pin sets promoting The Muppets, cast lanyard pins, and assorted individual rack pins.
 Over 100 pins displaying the characters have been released overall.

+In November 2024, it was announced that the Rock 'n' Roller Coaster Starring Aerosmith attraction at Disney's Hollywood Studios will be re-themed to the Muppets.
+It is scheduled to open in summer 2026.